The Replacement Killers: Filming

 Production for the film began on February 10, 1997, in downtown Los Angeles.
 The first shoot was set in the historic Mayan Theater, refurbished as a trendy nightclub and cast with hundreds of extras for the film's opening scene.
 The eight-story, nearly condemned Giant Penny building in the middle of Los Angeles served as the location for a police station interior, a hotel room, and Meg Coburn's office.
 A chaotic gunfight was filmed amid the spray, brushes, and hoses of Joe's Car Wash, also in Los Angeles.
 A Chinatown-like streetscape of damp, narrow alleys and blinking red neon lights was created for the night-time finale, where Yun-Fat shot off 546 rounds of two-fisted shooting; the repetitive action left his hands blistered and shaking.
 More gunplay took place in a video arcade replicated at the original Lawry's California Center (now the Los Angeles River Center and Gardens), just north of downtown Los Angeles.
 Lee's tranquil Buddhist temple was fashioned under this same roof.

 Director Antoine Fuqua stressed to his team that the aim was to design a "Taxi Driver for the 1990s".
 In addition to physical training, Mira Sorvino, who had never handled a gun prior to this film, took weapons training to prepare for her role.
 Sorvino, who majored in Asian studies at Harvard, speaks Mandarin, and lived for eight months (1988–89) in Beijing, where she studied Chinese, taught English, and saw Chinese films, including Hong Kong action films.
 She felt The Replacement Killers brought her a step closer to her goal of making a film in Mandarin and working with a Chinese director.
 Prior to the start of filming, Sorvino had blown out her voice from screaming in reshoots of Mimic; Fuqua liked the effect and asked her to keep it, which required Sorvino to yell prior to each day's shoots to burn out her voice.

+Themes

+The Replacement Killers explores assassination, violence and the influence of organized crime in modern society.

 Music

 Soundtrack

 The original motion picture score was composed by Harry Gregson-Williams.
 Alan Meyerson mixed the sound elements for the chorus, while Richard Whitfield edited the film's music.
 The soundtrack for the film was released on March 10, 1998, by the Varèse Sarabande music label.
-In an interview with Hideo Kojima, he stated it was the film's soundtrack that led him to hire Harry to work on the soundtrack of Metal Gear Solid 2: Sons of Liberty.